pulumi/pulumi-google-native/README.md

 ## Concepts

-The GCP-Native package provides a strongly-typed means to build cloud applications that create and interact closely with Google Cloud resources.
+The native Google Cloud package provides a strongly-typed means to build cloud applications that create and interact closely with Google Cloud resources.
 Resources are exposed for the entire GCP surface area, including (but not limited to) 'compute', 'container', 'run', 'storage', and more.